Google Business Profile Case Study

 Our client, a resort and spa business, has three golf courses.
 Their golf pages usually drive a lot of organic traffic to the website in the spring.
 Our main challenge was recovering the traffic (and brand recall) they lost during the COVID-19 pandemic.

 We noticed that social media was one of the few traffic channels showing year-over-year gains.
 We inferred that this was where people were going for the most up-to-date business information during the pandemic.
 Local listings had historically been a valuable channel for bringing traffic and conversions to this client.
-So why not leverage Google Business Profile, formerly known as Google My Busines, to do the same thing social media was doing?
+So why not leverage Google Business Profile, formerly known as Google My Business, to do the same thing social media was doing?

 Using GBP posts for resort marketing can be time-consuming and tedious.
 Did our effort pay off?
 Find out in our Google Business Profile case study!

 Resort Marketing Strategy with GBP Posts

 This client’s three golf courses have separate, optimized local listings on the platform.
 While we wrote posts for every property, this Google Business Profile case study looks at just one.
 The other two listings didn’t exist in 2019 and therefore don’t have year-over-year (YOY) data.

 Note: Only businesses with a verified Google listing can use GBP posts.
 If your listing isn’t verified, it’s probably not optimized either.
 Check out our guide for optimizing your GBP listing so you can take advantage of traffic from the local SERP.

 Plan and Execution

 We started posting weekly GBP updates for the golf courses.
 Our goal was simply to inform customers that the courses were closed during the COVID-19 pandemic.

 But why post on Google Business Profile?